-Custom Wheels and Tires For Your Troy Ride
+Custom Wheels and Tires for Your Troy Ride

-Posted in Tires and Wheels on March 22, 2014
+Posted in Tires and Wheels on April 25, 2020

 Let's start with something easy - you want to give your ride a unique look and the stock wheel size is just right for you.
-One of the concerns you will have is that the new wheels have the same offset as your SUV factory wheels.
+One of the concerns you will have is that the new wheels have the same offset as your vehicle factory wheels.

-Your tire and wheel professional at Gary Knurek GoodYear in Troy can help you find the right size wheel - or install adapters to make your new wheels fit.
+Your tire and wheel professional at Gary Knurek GoodYear in Troy can help you find the right size wheel or install adapters to make your new wheels fit.
 All you have to do is pick from the hundreds of styles available.

 So, what about Troy drivers who want to upsize?
-Well, if you choose bigger wheels, but you want to keep the same overall tire diameter, that's pretty easy for the team at Gary Knurek GoodYear.
+Well, if you want bigger wheels, but you want to keep the same overall tire diameter, that's pretty easy for the team at Gary Knurek GoodYear.
 The same offset concerns apply.
 You need to know that the tires will likely be a little bit wider than the originals and you don't want them to rub when you make sharp turns.
 Your tire professional at Gary Knurek GoodYear in Troy will help you avoid this.

-Some auto owners stuff the largest tires and wheels possible in their vehicles but have to severely restrict suspension travel so that the tires aren't rubbing all day.
+Some stuff the largest tires and wheels possible in their vehicles but have to severely restrict suspension travel so that the tires aren't rubbing all day.
 That can lead to a very harsh ride around Michigan.
 Again, talk with your Gary Knurek GoodYear wheel professional about all of these things: how you drive in Troy, what look you are going for, your budget and what compromises you are willing to make.